 (makes about eight 8-oz jars)

-5 lbs pitted and halved plums 1/2 cup + about 1/2-2/3 cup strained freshly squeezed lemon juice (you’ll use lemon juice in two different steps) 2 1/2 lbs white cane sugar
+5 lbs pitted and halved plums 1/2 cup + about 1/2 - 2/3 cup strained freshly squeezed lemon juice (you’ll use lemon juice in two different steps) 2 1/2 lbs cane sugar

 MACERATE: Place the plums in a large non-reactive container.
 Pour ½ cup lemon juice over the fruit and stir to combine.
 Then pour the sugar evenly over the fruit.
+Do not stir.
 Press a sheet of plastic wrap directly onto the surface of the mixture to keep the fruit from browning.
-Cover tightly with a lid and place in the refrigerator to macerate for (ideally) 7 days, stirring every couple days.
+Cover tightly with a lid and place in the refrigerator to macerate for 2-7 days (or longer - up to several weeks), stirring every couple days.

 TASTE: Remove plums from fridge and stir in 1/2 cup lemon juice.
 Taste for lemon flavor.
 If you do not detect any lemon, slowly add a little more, stirring and tasting as you go, until you can taste the tartness and lemon flavor.